zefei/remonit/README.md

     cd nw.dev | npm install
     cd ..

-Then you can start the meteor server under web/ folder:
+Then you can start the meteor server under src/ folder:

-    cd web
+    cd src
     meteor

 Then you need to change node-webkit client configurations to set up correct url: